mlizchap/react-redux-testing/README.md

       return createStoreWithMiddleWare(rootReducer, initialState);
   }
   ```
-- using the store in the component
+- using the store in the component in `componentName.js`
   ```javascript
   import { storeFactory } from '../testUtils';
   import App from './App';